Formation of inflaton halos after inflation: Conclusions and Discussion

 We have performed the largest-ever simulation of the smallest fraction of the Universe, evolving it from ${\cal{N}}=14$ to ${\cal{N}}=20$ $e$-folds after the end of inflation with a final physical box size of only $\sim 10^{-18}\,\mathrm{m}$, to explore the details of the gravitational fragmentation of the inflaton condensate during the early matter-dominated era following inflation.
 We confirm that in the absence of prompt reheating small density fluctuations (as first analysed in detail in Ref~\cite{Musoke2019}) in the inflaton field collapse into gravitationally bound inflaton halos during this epoch.

 Our results provide the first quantitative predictions for the mass and density statistics of the collapsed objects found in the very early universe during this phase.
 The inflaton halos have masses up to $\sim 10^3\,M_{h,\mathrm{end}}$ and their mass distribution is in agreement with the prediction of the mass-Peak Patch algorithm and with the Press-Schechter halo mass function as proposed in \cite{Niemeyer2019} after the first 1-3 $e$-folds of nonlinear growth.
 As expected from dark matter N-body simulations, the density profiles of the inflaton halos are NFW-like with concentrations of $\mathcal{O}(10)$.
-Overall, the inflaton field reaches overdensities of close to $10^5$ in these simulations after 3 $e$-folds of nonlinear growth.
+Overall, the inflaton field reaches overdensities of close to $10^5$ in these simulations after three $e$-folds of nonlinear growth.

-The results do not depend on the precise form of the inflaton potential, provided a) there is no strong resonant production of quanta in the immediate aftermath of inflation and b) couplings between the inflaton and other species leave space for a long phase of matter-dominated expansion before thermalization.
+The results do not depend on the precise form of the inflaton potential, provided (i) there is no strong resonant production of quanta in the immediate aftermath of inflation and (ii) couplings between the inflaton and other species leave space for a long phase of matter-dominated expansion before thermalization.

 It is conceivable that dark matter is produced during the thermalization process \cite{Chung:1998ua,Liddle:2006qz,Easther:2013nga,Fan:2013faa,Tenkanen:2016jic,Tenkanen:2016twd,Hooper:2018buz,Almeida:2018oid,Tenkanen:2019cik}.
 Even if this is not the case, the presence of gravitationally bound structures in the post-inflationary universe will modify the dynamics of reheating in ways that are yet to be properly explored.